masthoon/pwintools/README.md

 Windows is not yet supported in the official [pwntools][PWNTOOLS]: [Minimal support for Windows #996](https://github.com/Gallopsled/pwntools/pull/996).

-Feel free to contribute or reports bugs.
+Feel free to contribute or report bugs.

 # Usage / Documentation

 Read the [code][CODE] :)

-The [tests][EXAMPLE] provides some examples of usage.

 ```python
 from pwintools import *